tarek773/readme/README.md

 ![Recommendation System Architecture](recommendation_system.png)

 ## 🔍 Overview
-In today's streaming era, users face decision fatigue when choosing what to watch.
-This project addresses that challenge by building an **intelligent movie recommendation system** based on the [MovieLens 20M Dataset](https://grouplens.org/datasets/movielens/20m/).
-The system applies **collaborative filtering**, **content-based filtering**, and **hybrid models** to provide relevant and personalized movie recommendations.
+In the age of streaming today, users get fatigued with making decisions on what to watch.
+This project addresses that by creating an **intelligent movie recommendation system** with the [MovieLens 20M Dataset](https://grouplens.org/datasets/movielens/20m/).
+The system employs **collaborative filtering**, **content-based filtering**, and **hybrid models** to recommend movies that are relevant and personal to users.

 ---